-3. Board and Executive Performance

-Board performance evaluation
+3. Board and executive performance Board performance evaluation

-A review of the performance and effectiveness of the Board and Committees is generally undertaken annually, alternating between internal and external reviews.
+A review of the performance and effectiveness of the Board and Committees and Directors is generally undertaken annually.
+Every third review is undertaken by an external provider, with the intervening reviews undertaken internally.
 An external review was conducted in 2019.
+Internal reviews were conducted in June/July 2020 and in June/July 2021.

-In June and July 2020 an internal review was conducted.
-The internal review involved a questionnaire completed by all Directors and the Company Secretary and an interview between the Chairman and each Director.
-The outcomes of the review were compiled by the Company Secretary and the Chairman and then provided to the Nominations Committee in August 2020.
+The 2021 internal review involved a questionnaire completed by all Directors and an interview between the Chairman and each Director.
+The outcomes of the review were compiled by the Deputy Company Secretary and the Chairman and then provided to, and discussed by, the Nominations Committee in August 2021.
 The review found that the Board and Committees are functioning effectively and no significant issues were identified.
 Minor changes are being implemented where considered necessary by the Board.

-The functionality and performance of the Board and its Committees is usually considered further at regular intervals throughout the year, taking into account the outcomes of the previous review.
+The functionality and performance of the Board and its Committees is usually considered further throughout the year, taking into account the outcomes of the previous review.